All-America Football Conference

-The All-America Football Conference (AAFC) was a professional American football league that challenged the established National Football League (NFL) from 1946 to 1949.
+The All-America Football Conference (AAFC) was a major professional American football league that challenged the established National Football League (NFL) from 1946 to 1949.
 One of the NFL's most formidable challengers, the AAFC attracted many of the nation's best players, and introduced many lasting innovations to the game.
 However, the AAFC was ultimately unable to sustain itself in competition with the NFL.
 After it folded, three of its teams were admitted to the NFL: the San Francisco 49ers, the Cleveland Browns and the original Baltimore Colts (not to be confused with the later Baltimore Colts team, now the Indianapolis Colts).

 The AAFC was the second American professional football league (the first being the third American Football League of 1940–1941) to have its teams play in a double round robin format in the regular season: each team had a home game and an away game with each of the other AAFC teams.

 The Cleveland Browns were the AAFC's most successful club, winning every annual championship in the league's four years of operation.

 Founding

 The AAFC was founded by Chicago Tribune sports editor Arch Ward on June 4, 1944.
 Ward was also the originator of baseball's All-Star Game and football's College All-Star Game.
 Ward brought together a number of wealthy pro football enthusiasts, some of whom had previously attempted to purchase NFL franchises.
 Ward had previously encouraged the NFL to expand, but now he hoped to bring about a permanent second league and a championship game with the NFL, similar to baseball's World Series.

-The idea was not originated in vacuum, as two upstart leagues – the (first) United States Football League (USFL) and Trans-America Football League (TAFL) – were trying to challenge the NFL in 1944.
-The USFL only existed on paper and faded away after failing to sign players or attract major investors, while the TAFL failed to advance beyond the initial stages, as both folded altogether on the same day, June 4, 1945.
+The idea was not originated in vacuum, as two additional upstart leagues were trying to challenge the NFL in 1944: